TimoThans33/scout-temporary/docs/INSTALLATION.md

 ```

 ### 4.2.4 User Directories
 The envs directory contains the environments folders.
 The projects directory contains the data which can be found on the repositories.
+Create the following directories for appcenter:
 ```
 mkdir -p /home/pvadmin/projects/cx
 mkdir -p /home/pvadmin/envs/cx-appcenter/apps